marianneargosino/finalCapstone/README.md

 Importing Libraries: The script begins by importing necessary libraries including NumPy, pandas, spaCy, spaCy TextBlob, and others.
 Loading Dataset: The Amazon product reviews dataset is loaded into a pandas DataFrame for analysis.
 Data Cleaning: Rows with missing values are dropped from the dataset.
-Text Preprocessing: A function is defined to preprocess the text data by removing stopwords, punctuation, and lemmatizing words.
+Text Preprocessing: A function is defined to preprocess the text data by removing stopwords, punctuation, and lemmatising words.
 Sentiment Analysis: Another function is defined to perform sentiment analysis using spaCy TextBlob.
 Word Cloud Generation: Word clouds are generated to visualize the most frequent positive and negative words in the reviews.